bllanos/201503_direct3d_demo/README.md

 ## Screen-Space Special Effects

-O: When in the game state with SSSEs, cycle between the shockwave SSSE, the motion blur SSSE, and no SSSE.
+O: When in the game state with SSSEs, cycle between the shockwave SSSE (dark blue background), the motion blur SSSE (dark red background), and no SSSE (black background).